GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/migrating_to_service_workers/index.md

 updated: 2020-10-06
 description: >
-  How to migrate your Chrome Extension from background pages to service workers, which is a prerequisite for using manifest version 3.
+  How to migrate your Chrome Extension from background pages to service workers, which is a prerequisite for using Manifest V3.
 ---

-{% include 'partials/mv2page-in-mv3.md' %}

-Background pages have been a fundamental component of the Chrome Extension platform since its introduction.
+*Background pages* have been a fundamental component of the Chrome Extension platform since its introduction.
 To put it simply, background pages provide extension authors with an environment that lives independent of any other window or tab.
 This allows extensions to observe and take action in response to events.

-In [manifest version 3][1], the Chrome extension platform will move from background pages to service workers.
+In Manifest V3, the Chrome extension platform moves from background pages to *service workers*.
 As stated in [Service Workers: an Introduction][2], a "service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction."
 This is the technology that enables native-like experiences such as push notifications, rich offline support, background sync, and "Add to Home Screen" on the